MartinHinz/cv/cv_english.md

    - Moiken Elisabeth Hinrichs, BA, *Eine struktur-räumliche Analyse der Einzelgrabkultur in südwest Jütland*

 ### editorial board memberships
+Since 2021
+:  - Member of the Editorial Board of the Journal ‘The Neolithic of Central and Eastern Europe’ (NCEE)

 Since 2020
 :  - Member of the Editorial Board of the Journal of Computer Applications in Archaeology ([https://journal.caa-international.org](https://journal.caa-international.org))
    - Editor of the 'Open Series in Prehistoric Archaeology' ([https://books.ub.uni-heidelberg.de/propylaeum/series/info/ospa](https://books.ub.uni-heidelberg.de/propylaeum/series/info/ospa))